Editor’s note: This post was originally published on Admitted in August 2018. It’s being republished as part of NACAC’s Best of the Blog series.

 Unfortunately, a new study suggests otherwise and includes some sobering findings for students.

-According to research recently published in Educational Psychology, students who use electronic devices during class lectures have a harder time recalling what they learned in the long-term.
+According to research published in Educational Psychology, students who use electronic devices during class lectures have a harder time recalling what they learned in the long-term.

 “This is one of the occasional cases in human cognition where our intuitions mislead us, because even though (students) can divide their attention well enough to remember in the moment…what happens is that a week later, they’ve pretty much forgotten what happened in class,” researcher Arnold Glass told Inside Higher Ed.